devnickocodes/coffee-world/TESTING.md

 ### __ADA Testing__

 The website was tested for ADA compliancy, which stands for the Americans with Disabilities Act for Accessible Design.
 Every page of the website passed the check.
-I used the [Accessibe Website](https://accessibe.com/) to do the teasting.
+I used the [Accessibe Website](https://accessibe.com/) to do the testing.

  - Home Page ADA Testing